Monsters of 2020: The Queen's Gambit

 But there’s something irksome about the fact that even a fantasy like The Queen’s Gambit can only go so far.
 Beth’s success is individual.
 This is in contrast to those around her, instead of normal.
 Almost all of the women in the show who are not Beth are cruel or dumb or cruel and dumb.
 In the universe of The Queen’s Gambit, the only way to be a woman worthy of anyone’s time is to be an extremely good chess player, or for a fleeting moment, a mordantly witty Parisian model.
 The other exception to this sits squarely in another tired trope: the sassy Black best friend, who exists mainly to help Harmon finesse her way through tricky moments in the plot.

-The cardboard quality of side characters gets covered up stylishness.
+The cardboard quality of side characters gets covered up by stylishness.
 The show coasts off its solidly fine, but not great, plot by infusing it with beautiful shots, coloring, and all of the other lavish trappings of prestige TV.
 These ornaments can try to turn otherwise mediocre shows into the high-brow, but it never quite works.
 “Everything is brooding, tortured anti-heroes,” Matt Christman writes in an essay describing the frequent emptiness of these pieces of art for Current Affairs, “[with] ironically counterposed musical choices.”

 In The Queen’s Gambit’s case, prestige TV tics can’t cover up a reductive arc.
 Harmon is basically the same person she was as a child: observant, quiet, opaque, and chill.
 She seemingly reins in her struggles with substance abuse but doesn’t change in any other discernible way from her prior days of drinking and taking tranquilizers.